MolnarHangaBorbala/Planet-Merge/README.md

 ## 🕹️ How to Play

+1. Choose a gamemode (player vs player/player vs computer)
-1. Click one of the Rock / Paper / Scissors buttons to make your choice.
+2. Click one of the Rock / Paper / Scissors buttons to make your choice.
-2. Click the Play button to see the result.
+3. Click the Play button to see the result.
-3. The result and updated score will be displayed.
+4. The result and updated score will be displayed.
-4. The log will record each round’s result.
+5. The log will record each round’s result.
-5. Click the Reset button to clear the scores and logs.
+6. Click the Reset button to clear the scores and logs.

 ## Future Features

-- Two player
-- Online two player
+-none-

 <details>
   <summary>📂 File Structure</summary>